Darwen Aldridge Enterprise Studio School

 The Darwen Aldridge Enterprise Studio School (DAES) opened in September 2013, providing a new, exciting and professional way to learn for students in Lancashire.

-It is a new type of school for young people aged 13-19 of all abilities, that focuses on professional learning, work experience, and life skills.
+The Studio provides young people aged 13-19 of all abilities with an education that focuses on professional learning, work experience, and life skills.

-The school offers GCSEs and post-16 qualifications, with a focus on Creative Digital Media, Technical Digital, Health, Social and Child Care, and Business-related subjects.
-These are delivered through real commercial business based projects and linked to the world of work.
+The school offers a balanced curriculum of GCSEs and post-16 qualifications, with a special focus on Creative Digital Media, Technical Digital Media and Care sector related subjects.
+These are delivered through real commercial business-based projects and linked to the world of work.
 In addition to their traditional learning, students also gain access to professional work placements which are related to their studies or career aspirations.
-They gain a head start into careers by studying for recognised professional qualifications and certificates while benefitting from learning in small classes.
+They gain a head start into careers by studying for recognised professional qualifications and certificates while benefiting from learning in smaller classes.

 Proposals to open the school were officially approved by the Department for Education in July 2012.
 The Studio initially opened within the buildings of its sister school, Darwen Aldridge Community Academy (DACA), where it had its own dedicated learning space as well as access to all of DACA’s award winning facilities.
 In September 2014 the Studio moved to purpose designed new facilities in the former Model Lodging House on Police Street.
 The site underwent a £4.1m refurbishment and extension to transform the historic building into a state of the art 21st century school.

 In April 2015 Ofsted rated DAES “Good”.
 The quality of teaching, the achievement of students, the performance of the sixth form, behaviour and safety of students, and leadership and management of the school all received a Good rating.